Christheoguipo/myFlix-client/README.md

 ## API Used

-The myFlix client interacts with the [myFlix API](https://retro-movie-vault-5ccf6999c998.herokuapp.com), which serves as the backend for managing movie data, user authentication, and profiles.
+The myFlix client interacts with the [Retro Movie Vault API](https://retro-movie-vault-5ccf6999c998.herokuapp.com), which serves as the backend for managing movie data, user authentication, and profiles.

 ## API Documentation

-For details on the API endpoints and usage, refer to the [myFlix API Documentation](https://retro-movie-vault-5ccf6999c998.herokuapp.com).
+For details on the API endpoints and usage, refer to the [Retro Movie Vault API Documentation](https://retro-movie-vault-5ccf6999c998.herokuapp.com).

 ### AI Usage Declaration